Pool Screen Repair & Patio Enclosures

 The Problem with Stapled Systems

 Traditional stapled systems often begin to sag over time.
-As the wood expands and contracts with the weather, staples can loosen, leading to wavy screens that look unprofessional and let bugs in.
+As the wood expands and contracts with the weather, staples can loosen, leading to wavy screens that look amateur and let bugs in.

 The Small Extrusion Advantage

 We recommend and utilize small extrusion systems.
 This high-quality product is designed to stay strong and tight through every season.
-It utilizes a flat spline retention system that virtually eliminates “blowouts” (when the screen pops out of the frame during high winds).
+It uses a flat spline retention system that nearly eliminates “blowouts” (when the screen pops out in high winds).

-The engineering behind this is clever: the design of the groove in the channel means that the more pressure applied to the screen (like a strong wind), the tighter it pulls.
+The engineering behind this is clever.
+The groove design in the channel increases pressure on the screen, tightening the pull.
 This ensures your screens remain taut and secure long after installation.

 Pool Screen Repair and Enclosure Rescreening